-This on-line article, which is also linked to on the home page of this website, gives a good overview of my current thinking on all the religions and myths I have studied to date.
-The article ends with a section in which I offer a broad perspective on the connection between childhood trauma and religion.
-Though written for a general audience, this article is based substantially on my peer-reviewed publications (see below).
-The title link above takes you to the on-line version.
-To download as a PDF, click here.
+This on-line article gives a readable overview of my thinking on the religions and myths I have studied to date.
+It ends with a section in which I offer a broad perspective on the connection between childhood trauma and religion.
+Though written for a general audience, this article is based substantially on my peer-reviewed publications (linked to below).
+The article is posted at a prominent "new atheist" website but is non-confrontational and is intended to be irenic in tone and effect.
+The title-link above takes you to the on-line version.
+To download as a manuscript PDF, click here.

 Paradise Lost: Childhood Punishment and the Myth of Adam's Sin

-This peer-reviewed essay discusses the individual's internal psychological responses to corporal punishment in a way that can facilitate psychological self-exploration.
-For this reason, it may be of particular value to those who are trying to understand and come to grips with their own childhood experiences of coercion and punishment.
-The essay also clarifies the origins of the sin-punishment dynamic in Judeo-Christian religion.
+This peer-reviewed essay clarifies the origins of the sin-punishment dynamic in Judeo-Christian religion.
+In doing so, it discusses the individual's internal psychological responses to corporal punishment in a way that can facilitate psychological self-exploration.
+For this reason, the essay may be of particular value to those who are trying to understand and come to grips with their own childhood experiences of coercion and punishment.

 SOURCE: Chapter in Kille, Andrew D., and Daschke, D., eds.
 A Cry Instead of Justice: The Bible and Cultures of Violence in Psychological Perspective.
 Library of Hebrew Bible/Old Testament Studies; volume 499.
 T&T Clark: New York, 2010, pp. 19-41.

 Note: This essay presumes a familiarity with the biblical story of Adam and Eve; if you want to review that story, this page provides a variety of translations.

 This 25,000-word peer-reviewed article is my most detailed scholarly publication to date.
 The primary focus is Christianity, in particular Christian origins and early Christianity.
 In the "Exploratory Excursus" that forms the final section of the article, I also discuss other religions.